Puerto Ricans in New York City: Puerto Rican music in New York

-New York City also became the mecca for freestyle music in the 1980s, of which Puerto Rican singer-songwriters represented an integral component.
+New York City also became the mecca for freestyle music in the 1980s of which Puerto Rican singer-songwriters represented an integral component.
 Puerto Rican influence in popular music continues in the 21st century, encompassing major artists such as Jennifer Lopez.

 1950s

 The third great wave of domestic migration from Puerto Rico came after World War II.
 Nearly 40,000 Puerto Ricans settled in New York City in 1946, and 58,500 in 1952–53.
 Many soldiers who returned after World War II made use of the GI Bill and went to college.
 Puerto Rican women confronted economic exploitation, discrimination, racism, and the insecurities inherent in the migration process on a daily basis, however they fared better than did men in the job market.
 The women left their homes for the factories in record numbers.
 By 1953, Puerto Rican migration to New York reached its peak when 75,000 people left the island.

-Operation Bootstrap ("Operación Manos a la Obra") is the name given to the ambitious projects which industrialized Puerto Rico in the mid-20th century engineered by Teodoro Moscoso.
+Operation Bootstrap ("Operación Manos a la Obra") is the name given to the ambitious projects that industrialized Puerto Rico in the mid-20th century that were engineered by Teodoro Moscoso.
 The attracted industry did not provide sufficient job opportunities.
 With increased population growth and displacement from traditional labor pursuits, the growing population could not be accommodated.
 Much of the surplus labor migrated to the United States.
 In 1948, Puerto Ricans elected their first governor Luis Muñoz Marín, who together with his government initiated a series of social and economic reforms with the introduction of new programs in the island.
-Some of these programs met some resistance from the American government and therefore, the local government had some trouble implementing the same.
+Some of those programs met some resistance from the American government and so the local government had some trouble implementing them.
 New York Mayor Robert F. Wagner, Jr. began a campaign to recruit Puerto Rican laborers in the island to work in the city's factories.
 Mayor Wagner figured that the city would benefit greatly by the luring of what was considered to be "cheap labor".

-Discrimination was rampant in the United States and it was no different in New York.
-As stated by Lolita Lebrón, there were signs in restaurants which read "No dogs or Puerto Ricans allowed".
+Discrimination was rampant in the United States, and it was no different in New York.
+As stated by Lolita Lebrón, there were signs in restaurants that read "No dogs or Puerto Ricans allowed."
 The Puerto Rican Nationalist Party established an office in New York in the 1950s and attracted many migrants.
 Leaders of the party conceived a plan that would involve an attack on the Blair House with the intention of assassinating United States President Harry S. Truman and an attack on the House of Representatives.
-These events had a negative impact on the Puerto Rican migrants.
+Those events had a negative impact on the Puerto Rican migrants.
 Americans viewed Puerto Ricans as anti-Americans and the discrimination against them became even more widespread.